 We continue to use talc in our products because decades of science have reaffirmed its safety.
-Because of its safety and effectiveness, we confidently include pharmaceutical grade talc in our products.
-Your trust in our products and your confidence using them every day is a huge responsibility – that’s why we only use ingredients in our products deemed safe by the latest science.
+Your trust in Johnson’s Baby Products and your confidence using them every day is a huge responsibility – that’s why we only use ingredients that are deemed safe to use by the latest science.

-Science, research, clinical evidence and 30 years of studies by medical experts around the world continue to support the safety of cosmetic talc.
-Health authorities in the U.S. and around the world have reviewed the data.
-Talc is accepted for use in countries around the world, including the United States, European Union, Canada, Argentina, Brazil, China, India, Israel, South Africa, Turkey, and Indonesia.
+Research, clinical evidence and nearly 40 years of studies by medical experts around the world continue to support the safety of cosmetic talc.
+Health authorities around the world have reviewed the data on talc, and it is used widely across the globe.

 The Nurses’ Health Study (NHS) is the largest women’s health study ever conducted.
 This U.S. government-funded cohort study has looked into risk factors for major chronic diseases in women since 1976.
 Among many other breakthroughs, research from the NHS helped expose the link between smoking and heart diseases in women, and led to the development of hormonal therapies for breast cancer treatment.

-The talc-use portion of the NHS included 78,630 women who were followed for 24 years, in total.8,9 They were asked whether they had ever used talcum powder on their genital area or on sanitary napkins.
-About 40 percent of women answered yes and were included in the talc-user group.8,9
+The talc-use portion of the NHS included 78,630 women who were followed for as long as 24 years in total.4,5 They were asked whether they had ever used talcum powder on their genital area or on sanitary napkins.
+About 40 percent of women answered yes and were included in the talc-user group.4,5

 in the risk of ovarian cancer

 The Women’s Health Initiative (WHI) was established by the U.S. National Institutes of Health in 1991 to study the health of postmenopausal women.
-Among the many issues this cohort study investigated were the link between hormone therapy and breast cancer and the effects of diet on cancer and heart disease.
-The talc-use portion of the WHI included 61,576 women, 53 percent of whom said they used powder on their genitals, sanitary napkins or diaphragms.
+Among the many issues this cohort study investigated were the link between hormone therapy and breast cancer, and the effects of diet on cancer and heart disease.
+The talc-use portion of the WHI included 61,576 women, 53 percent of whom said they have used powder on their genitals, sanitary napkins or diaphragms, some for over 20 years.
 The women in this study were followed between 1993 and 2012.

 in the risk of ovarian cancer